matttelliott-flosports/flo-scss-1/site/content/docs/4.3/getting-started/introduction.md

 ## Important globals

-Bootstrap employs a handful of important global styles and settings that you'll need to be aware of when using it, all of which are almost exclusively geared towards the *normalization* of cross browser styles.
+FloSCSS employs a handful of important global styles and settings that you'll need to be aware of when using it, all of which are almost exclusively geared towards the _normalization_ of cross browser styles.
 Let's dive in.

 ### HTML5 doctype

-Bootstrap requires the use of the HTML5 doctype.
+FloSCSS requires the use of the HTML5 doctype.
 Without it, you'll see some funky incomplete styling, but including it shouldn't cause any considerable hiccups.

 {{< highlight html >}}

 <!doctype html>
 <html lang="en">
   ...